TakkoTheBoss/takkotheboss.github.io/src/content/docs/get-started/introduction.md

 Hachi is named after my dog, Hachiko.
 That's it.
 He's a very free-spirited and unencumbered husky, and the Hachi language intends to be the same.
 Hence the husky mascot and my loosey-goosey way of doing things here.

 ![Hachi Logo](/hachi-help-screen.png "Hachi Help Screen" )

 ## Compatibility
 The Hachi language itself requires zero external dependencies.
-As easy as installing `gcc` then `make` in the root dir of this repo.
-But you find some modules which may require additional dependencies.
+As easy as installing `clang++` then running `make` in the root dir of this repo.
+Some modules you may choose to use can require additional dependencies.

-*Note: Ensure `gcc` at least C++11  to build it.*
+*Note: Ensure `clang++` and at least C++11 is available to build it.*

 Hachi has been successfully tested on Linux.